Environmental Protection Agency (EPA).

 Throughout this document, “we,” “us” and “our” refer to EPA.

 I. Proposed Action

-On August 2, 2001 (66 FR 40168), EPA proposed a limited approval and limited disapproval of the following rules that were submitted for incorporation into the California SIP.
+On July 24, 1997, 62 FR 39795, EPA proposed a limited approval and limited disapproval of the following rule that was submitted for incorporation into the California SIP.

-We proposed a limited approval because we determined that these rules improve the SIP and are largely consistent with the relevant CAA requirements.
+We proposed a limited approval because we determined that this rule improves the SIP and is largely consistent with the relevant CAA requirements.
 We simultaneously proposed a limited disapproval because some rule provisions conflict with section 110 and part D of the Act.
 These provisions include the following:

 Our proposed action contains more information on the basis for this rulemaking and on our evaluation of the submittal.

 II.
 Public Comments and EPA Responses